HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 in:

-q: Wie haben Sie sich in den letzten vier Wochen übeerwiegend gefühlt?
+q: Wie haben Sie sich in den letzten vier Wochen überwiegend gefühlt?

 is: